 The Energy Company Obligation Scheme is an obligation placed by the government on to the energy companies, to provide funding for energy-saving measures.
 It’s part of a wider government strategy to reduce carbon emissions and help householders save money on their energy bills.

 What energy-saving measures are likely to be funded through the ECO4 Scheme?

-There are three types of home energy efficiency improvements that are likely to be funded through the scheme:
+There are three types of home energy efficiency improvements that may to be funded through the scheme:

 - insulation measures such as cavity, solid wall, under floor and loft Insulation

-- renewable measures such as solar panels, solar battery storage and air source heat pumps
+- renewable measures such as solar panels and air source heat pumps

 - heating measures such as energy efficient heating appliances or first time central heating.